Providence: The McBride Chronicles - Book One

 — Moira Dunn, author of Craigdarroch Castle in 21 Treasures.

-“Historian Valerie Green’s debut novel, Providence, is the first of a family saga trilogy.
+“Historian Valerie Green’s debut novel, Providence, is the first of a family saga series.
 The engaging story is told from the perspective of two protagonists, settlers who make the arduous journey to North America in search of better lives than the ones they left behind.
 Vividly created characters, they both emerge from impoverished backgrounds, but their different motivations take them on separate paths to a shared destiny.
 Part One, the first half of the novel, portrays the perilous experiences that compel them to leave mid-19th-century Britain.
 Green has given a distinct voice to the many settlers escaping poverty in their homeland, most of whom left behind few firsthand accounts.
 With their troubled backgrounds, the central characters are sympathetic to the plight of others, including Indigenous Peoples.
 On their journey they gather a diverse supporting cast, including a San Francisco brothel madam from Paris with a soft heart under her heavily painted exterior, and a Black American crew member who becomes one of McBride’s closest friends.
 I particularly appreciate the author’s faithfulness to historical details, which gives the novel an authentic grounding.
 Providence is a far-reaching story that captures the spirit of hope and desperation propelling settlers to the edge of the British Empire."

 — Vanessa Winn, author of Trappings and The Chief Factor's Daughter.

 “I instantly liked Green’s character of Jane.
 I particularly enjoyed her curiosity and the fact that you can feel her liveliness.
 Jane had my empathy from the get-go.
 I also really liked the hooks at the end of each section or chapter.
 They are well done and always made me want to keep reading.” "